fractalmandala/brhatNew/src/routes/dhiti/ramajanmabhumi.md

 The Islamic invasion of India destroyed millions upon millions of Hindu temples.
 No important and ancient Hindu temple survived intact.
 Most were destroyed completely.
 Even then, Hindu rulers and sages kept trying to revive Hindu civilization and to save Hindu heritage by rebuilding Hindu temples.

 Padma Śrī winner Dr. Meenakshi Jain tells us that the Amer ruler, Sawai Jai Singh (1700-1743) and the Rāmānandī sādhus were some of them.
-The Jaipur state considered Rāma as their ancestors and thus had a special relation with the Rāmanandi group of sadhus, who also existed to protect the heritage of Śrī Rāma.
+The Jaipur state considered Rāma as their ancestors and thus had a special relation with the Rāmānandi group of sadhus, who also existed to protect the heritage of Śrī Rāma.

 In the first quarter of 18<sup class ="nonce">th</sup> century, at Galata near Jaipur, a great conference of the Rāmānandīs was held, under the auspices of Sawai Jai Singh.
 A decision was taken to organize the military wings of the Vaiṣṇava sādhus, called the Nāga sādhus.
 Soon after this event, Govindadās of the Nirmohī-akhāḍā established the first akhāḍa of the Rāmānandīs in Ayodhyā.